Years of Experience

 When it comes to location, the highest average paycheck (around $82K per year) can be spotted in Berkley, Mich.; Minneapolis, Minn. (approximately $77K), San Diego, Calif. ($77K), and Seattle, Wash. (about $75K) are the next top-paying cities.
 Boston, Mass. is near the bottom for pay at $65K.
 Across Stantec's U.S. offices, employees in the state of California earn the most, taking home around $77K annually.

 Certifications and Degrees

-In this position, it pays to have Engineering Design in your toolkit; employees who claim proficiency enjoy a higher median salary of $82K.
-AutoCAD is considered a run-of-the-mill skill; close to a third of Stantec's people use it regularly.
-Microsoft Office, Project Management, and Microsoft Word were also reported by many survey participants.
+In this position, it pays to have Engineering Design in your toolkit; employees who claim proficiency enjoy a higher median salary of about $80K per year.
+Project Management also popped up often in the survey as an important skill; roughly a third of employees surveyed report using it at work.
+Many workers usually know Microsoft Office, AutoCAD, and Microsoft Excel as well.

 Benefits and Perks

 Almost all survey participants contribute to 401(k) savings accounts sponsored by the firm.
 Though the larger part of respondents get paid time off for vacation, only about half of workers receive paid sick leave.
 Most workers have health insurance, and benefits for a large number of respondents also include dental insurance.
 The company also dishes out perks such as a stock purchase plan, life insurance, tuition reimbursement, and a company cell phone.